 You might have nausea and vomiting on the day you receive this drug or in the first few days afterward.
 Your doctor may give you medicine before your treatment to help prevent nausea and vomiting.
 You will likely also get a prescription for an anti-nausea medicine that you can take at home.
 It is important to have these medicines on hand and to take them as prescribed by your doctor.

 This drug can cause sores in the mouth or on the lips, which often occur within the first few weeks after starting treatment.
 This can cause mouth pain, bleeding, or even trouble eating.
+The sores and pain can extend down the swallowing tube (esophagus) and into the intestines.
 Your doctor or nurse can suggest ways to reduce this, such as changing the way you eat or how you brush your teeth.
 If needed, your doctor can prescribe medicine to help with the pain.

 This drug may cause damage to certain nerves in the body, which can lead to a condition called peripheral neuropathy.
 This can cause numbness, weakness, pain, or sensations of burning or tingling, usually in the hands or feet.
 These are sometimes related to being exposed to hot or cold temperatures.
 These symptoms can sometimes worsen to include trouble walking or holding something in your hands.
 You will be watched closely for these symptoms.
 Let your doctor know right away if you notice any of them.
 If your symptoms are severe enough, this drug may need to be stopped or the dose reduced until they get better.

 This drug can increase liver enzyme levels in your blood.
 Your doctor will likely check your liver function with blood tests on a regular basis.
 The drug might need to be stopped if the changes are severe.
 If you have liver metastasis or other liver problems before starting treatment, the doctor may need to monitor you more carefully.